Proudly serving Kentucky including Lexington, Frankfort & Nearby

 It is possible to install foundation push piers all year round either from the inside or the outside of your foundation or structure.
 In order to do this, a section of the foundation footing is exposed and cut to attach to each pier's bracket.

-Foundation brackets are secured to the footing, and tubular pier sections are hydraulically driven through each bracket.
+Foundation brackets are secured to the footing and tubular pier sections are hydraulically driven through each bracket.

 Pier sections continue to be driven downwards until the piers meet competent strata that can bear the weight of your home without compression.